Luis Arraez Player Props: Marlins vs. Yankees

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .414, plus a team-best slugging percentage of .460.
+- Arraez has an OPS of .867, fueled by an OBP of .411 to go with a slugging percentage of .456.
+All three of those stats lead Miami hitters this season.

-- Among the qualified hitters, he ranks first in batting average, while his on-base percentage ranks third and he is 52nd in slugging.
+- Among the qualified hitters in MLB play, he ranks first in batting average, fourth in on-base percentage, and 56th in slugging.

-- In three games this season, he has hit a long ball (2.7%, and 0.6% of his trips to the dish).
+- He has hit a long ball in three games this year (2.7%), homering in 0.6% of his trips to the plate.

-- In 32.7% of his games this season, Arraez has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in two contests.
+- In 36 games this season (32.4%), Arraez has picked up an RBI, and in 12 of those games (10.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 40 games this year (36.4%), including multiple runs in seven games.
+- He has scored in 36.0% of his games this season, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.